VINAYpratapSINGHchauhan/Project-Bittree-link-in-bio/README.md

-# 🌳 BitTree – Your Personalized Link-in-Bio Page
+# 🌳 BitTree – Get Your Personalized Link-in-Bio Page

 BitTree is a modern, minimalist **Linktree clone** that allows users to create a personal landing page with a unique handle, profile picture, and multiple custom links.
 It's perfect for creators, professionals, or anyone who wants to share all their important links through a single bio page.